Family Nurse Practitioner (FNP) Residency

 Additional clinical partners will be engaged over the course of the grant.
 These partners, located across Massachusetts, also bring a commitment to train health professionals to care for diverse populations and offer a wide range of learning opportunities and clinical practice.

-The UMass Worcester Graduate School of Nursing offers academic programs in masters, post-masters and doctoral education, preparing students, professionals and advanced practice nurses for faculty, research and other nursing leadership positions.
+The University of Massachusetts Worcester Tan Chingfen Graduate School of Nursing offers academic programs in masters, post-masters and doctoral education, preparing students, professionals and advanced practice nurses for faculty, research and other nursing leadership positions.
 As a partner in this grant, GSN faculty bring expertise in curriculum design and competency development, evaluation, and distance learning.